cran-task-views/WebTechnologies/README.md

   - The `httr::parse_url()` function can be used to extract portions of a URL.
 The `RCurl::URLencode()` and `utils::URLencode()` functions can be used to encode character strings for use in URLs. `utils::URLdecode()` decodes back to the original strings. [urltools](http://cran.rstudio.com/web/packages/urltools/index.html) ([GitHub](https://github.com/Ironholds/urltools)) can also handle URL encoding, decoding, parsing, and parameter extraction.
   - The [tldextract](https://github.com/jayjacobs/tldextract) package extract top level domains and subdomains from a host name.
 It’s a port of [a Python library of the same name](https://github.com/john-kurkowski/tldextract).
   - [iptools](https://github.com/hrbrmstr/iptools) can facilitate working with IPv4 addresses, including for use in geolocation.
-  - [urlshorteneR](http://cran.rstudio.com/web/packages/urlshorteneR/index.html) ([GitHub](https://github.com/dmpe/urlshorteneR)) offers URL expansion and analysis for Bit.ly, Goo.gl, and is.gd. [longurl](http://cran.rstudio.com/web/packages/longurl/index.html) uses the longurl.org API to provide similar functionality (which as of Jan 2018 appears to be completely gone).
+  - [urlshorteneR](http://cran.rstudio.com/web/packages/urlshorteneR/index.html) ([GitHub](https://github.com/dmpe/urlshorteneR)) offers URL expansion and analysis for Bit.ly, Goo.gl, and is.gd. [longurl](http://cran.rstudio.com/web/packages/longurl/index.html) uses the longurl.org API to provide similar functionality.
   - [gdns](http://cran.rstudio.com/web/packages/gdns/index.html) ([GitHub](https://github.com/hrbrmstr/gdns)) provides access to Google’s secure HTTP-based DNS resolution service.

 **Tools for Working with Scraped Webpage Contents**